 Distribution can be limited because bookstore chains, for the most part, do not accept self-published books.
-But eventually you will find other sales outlets for your books.
+But eventually, you’ll find other sales outlets for your books.
 You can do your own distribution by finding bookstores that will accept self-published books in your niche.

 You can also sell and distribute your books directly to buyers that contact you through your own website.
 Shipping fees, bookstore fees, and distribution company fees will all take a huge chunk of your profits.
 And all of this takes time away from your writing and running your main business.

 Con # 6.
 Fiction Market Is Very Tough

 The fiction market can be particularly difficult to sell to on a large scale – especially for unknown or new authors.
 It is especially difficult to build a large following for your fiction without the backing of a traditional publisher.
 Using social media to build a large following on your own can take a few years and a huge amount of time.
 And most main-stream reviewers will not touch your book with a ten-foot pole.

 Con # 7.
 Can Be Very Time Consuming